 NASDAQ listing standards generally require that, unless a listed company qualifies as a controlled company, a majority of the members of the company's board of directors must be independent.
 The listing standards define a controlled company as a company of which more than 50% of the voting power for the election of directors is held by an individual, a group or another company.
 In the case of Universal, more than 50% of the voting power is held by a group of family trusts established for the benefit of the Moroun family.
 Our Chair, Matthew T. Moroun, is trustee of these trusts with investment authority over the shares in the trust.
 He has the authority to appoint or remove the special trustee of each trust.
 Fred Calderone, one of our directors, serves as the special trustee of these trusts and exercises voting authority over their respective shares.
 Universal has, therefore, elected to be treated as a controlled company in accordance with Rule 5615(c) of the NASDAQ Listing Rules.
-Accordingly, we are not subject to the NASDAQ rules that would otherwise require us to have (i) a majority of independent directors.
+Accordingly, we are not subject to the NASDAQ rules that would otherwise require us to have (i) a majority of independent directors on the Board, (ii) a compensation committee composed solely of independent directors, and (iii) a nominating committee composed solely of independent directors.
 Recently, however, our Board reviewed the independence of its director nominees and determined that seven of them, Messrs.
 Belanger, Deane, Gooden, Hudson, Regan, Urban, and Wolfe, meet the standards for independence required by applicable NASDAQ listing standards.
 In making this determination, our Board has concluded that none of the independent directors has a relationship that, in the opinion of our Board, would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.